-Climate change is one of the key long-term global risks that has the potential to impact our operations, infrastructure and supply chain.
-There are also other energy security and regulatory risks associated with climate change, which could result in stricter emissions standards, carbon taxes or accompanying infrastructure investments for adaptation or mitigation.
-To address this concern, we adopted a two-pronged approach i.e. science based carbon reduction target and the upgrading of our infrastructure to adapt to long term climate change.
+Climate change is one of the key long-term global risks that has the potential to impact our operations. infrastructure and supply chain.
+Some of the countries in which we and/or our regional associates operate have experienced a number of major natural catastrophes over the years, including typhoons, droughts, earthquakes, floods and bushfires, which have increased in intensity and frequency due to climate change factors.
+Apart from damage to our networks and disruptions to our operations, there are also other energy security and regulatory risks associated with climate change, which could result in stricter emissions standards, carbon taxes, increasing energy prices or accompanying infrastructure investments for adaptation or mitigation.
+To address these concerns, we have adopted a two-pronged approach i.e. carbon reduction target and the upgrading and adaptation of our infrastructure to build resilience to long-term climate change.

-We have agreed to the Science Based Target initiative (SBTi) to address the continued impact of carbon and increasing temperatures.
-This approach progressively aligns our 2030 carbon contribution and reduction target with the agreements made at Paris COP 21.
+We have agreed to the Science Based Target initiative to address the continued impact of carbon and increasing temperatures.
+This approach progressively aligns our 2030 carbon contribution and reduction target with the agreements made at Paris COP 21 and the Intergovernmental Panel on Climate Change reports.
 We adapt our infrastructure design and standards progressively to long-term scenarios related to climate change, such as increased risk of inundation and stronger cyclonic activities, rising temperatures and higher frequency of bush fires in Australia.
-We have also committed towards aligning our climate-related risks and financial reporting with the recommendations of the Task Force for Climate Related Financial Disclosures.
+We have also committed to alianing our climate-related risks and financial reporting with the recommendations of the Task Force for Climate-Related Financial Disclosures.